t-systems/aws-vbo-code-challenge/README.md

 Thank you so much for accepting our challenge.
 We are really excited to know more about your tech skills.

-- You have 7 days after you received the email to publish your solution (including Saturday and Sunday), the sooner you publish it the better.
-- Please publish your solution in a **private** repository and invite: priyanka-asati, patilyogeshp, esteban-uo

 ## What we will measure?
 - UX / Usability
 - Code Best practices